-Celie Dailey is an artist living in McClellanville, South Carolina.
-She specializes in digital media projects, including documentary videos.
-She is a writer, graphic designer, book editor, photographer, and gardener.
-She is available to assist with your creative or scholarly endeavor.
+Celie Dailey is an artist living in Charleston, South Carolina.
+She a video maker, writer, photographer, musician and gardener.
 View full CV (pdf).

-South Carolina Maritime Museum, Georgetown, commissioned a video about the North Island lighthouse for its upcoming exhibition displaying the original Fresnel lens.
-She just completed an education video The Lumber Boom of Coastal South Carolina
+The South Carolina Maritime Museum in Georgetown commissioned a video about the North Island lighthouse for its exhibition displaying its original Fresnel lens.
+She also created The Lumber Boom of Coastal South Carolina

 Celie has been managing the business of fine artist Mary Edna Fraser

 , Charleston, SC, for the past 6 years.
 A 100-page book, The Batik Art of Mary Edna Fraser

-in support the Coastal Conservation League, and subsequent events linked with local environmental organizations.
+is currently in production with University of South Carolina Press.
 Celie was an editor for Global Climate Change: A Primer

 , co-authored by Orrin H. Pilkey, Keith C. Pilkey, and Mary Edna Fraser.